-Therefore.

-$$x = 1$$

-or $x = -5$
+Therefore, x = 1 or x = -5

-$$\Rightarrow x + 2 = 3 \text{ or } x + 2 = -3.$$ Therefore, $x = 1 \text{ or } x = -5$ So, the roots of the equation $(x + 2)^2 - 9 = 0$ are 1 and -5 .
+So, the roots of the equation $(x+2)^2 - 9 = 0$ are 1 and -5.

-In both the examples above, the term containing x is inside a square, and we found the roots easily by taking the square roots.
-But, what happens if we are asked to solve the equation $x^2 + 4x - 4 = 0$, which cannot be solved by factorisation also.
+In both the examples above, the term containing x is in side a square, and we found the roots easily by taking the square roots.
+But, what happens if we are asked to solve the equation $x^2 + 4x - 4 = 0$.
+And it cannot be solved by factorisation also.

 So, we now introduce the method of completing the square.
-The idea behind this method is to adjust the left side of the quadratic equation so that it becomes a perfect square of the first degree (linear) polynomial and the RHS withoutx term.
+The idea behind this method is to adjust the left side of the quadratic equation so that it becomes a perfect square of the first degree polynomial and the RHS without x term.